 Tolerance and patience were mitigated

-We hypothesized that user’s uneasiness (if any) can be mitigated when EMI makes mistakes.
-In our experiment, there were two types of failures:
+We hypothesized that when EMI makes mistakes user unease can be mitigated.
+In our experiment, there were two types of failure:

-1. Failing to give any response when a user says a command.
-This occurred when EMI did not hear the wake-word.
+1. Failing to give a response when a user utters a command.
+This occurred, for example, when the wake-word was not recognized.

 2. Apologizing for not being able to understand and asking to repeat the command.
 With phrases like, “sorry, I don’t understand” or “sorry, one more time”.
-This occurred when EMI heard the wake-up word but the NLU failed to find a matching intent for the command.
+This occurred when EMI reacted to the wake-word but the language unit failed to find a matching command.

 The median response for “I was not upset when EMI was not responding” was 3.
-The responses were equally distributed, with 36% answered disagree or strongly disagree, while 36% agree or strongly agree, while the rest stayed neutral.
+The responses were equally distributed, with 36% answered disagree or strongly disagree, while 36% agree or strongly agree, while the rest remained neutral.
 Subsequently, when asked “When EMI didn’t understand me, I wanted to talk to EMI again”, the median response was 4, with 73 % being agree or strongly agree.
 When EMI makes mistakes, users do indeed feel upset, but they were quite willing to give EMI a second chance.

-Furthermore, from our observation, when EMI expresses verbally its failure, users appeared to be more tolerant, compared to when EMI does not give any response.
+Furthermore, from our observation, when EMI expressed its failure verbally, users appeared to be more tolerant, compared to when EMI does not give any response.
 When EMI gave no response, user’s attitude was more anxious and started becoming impatient.
-One user commented “I felt anxious when I wait for EMI’s response”.
-On the other hand, after EMI responded with “sorry I don’t understand”, most users showed disappointment, but most of the time, users repeated the commands.
-The tone when they repeated the commends appeared to be gentler.
+One user commented “I felt anxious when I waited for EMI’s response”.
+On the other hand, after EMI responded with “sorry I don’t understand”, most users showed disappointment, and most of the time, users repeated the commands.
+The tone when they repeated the commands appeared to be gentler.
 When EMI reacted successfully after several tries, users were relieved, and appeared happier.
 Finally, when asked, “I trusted EMI can understand me” the results showed that a majority agreed with this statement.
 We can conclude that users think that EMI is trying to understand them and so they are more patient and willing to try again to help EMI.

-Our experiment was conducted in Japan and our visitors were composed of both native Japanese speakers and English speaker.
+Our experiment was conducted in Japan and our visitors were composed of both native Japanese speakers and English speakers.
 Because of this, we additionally analyzed the possible difference between these groups.
 We found that English speakers (13 users) provided more positive responses than Japanese speakers (20 users).
 For the statement “I was not upset when EMI was not responding”, the median for English speaker vs Japanese speaker was 4 and 2 respectively.
 Interestingly, for the statement “When EMI didn’t understand me, I wanted to talk to EMI again” the median was 4 for both groups.
 The reason could be attributed to the fact that EMI’s speech recognition model was trained using American English phoneme from the BLANK database.
 So that it was better at understanding native-English speakers command compared to the non-native English speakers.
 Although the struggle from Japanese speakers to pronounce English makes them more frustrated with EMI, the tolerance and patience toward EMI was largely unaffected.

-Young kids treat EMI as Friend, while adults treat EMI as baby
+Young kids treat EMI as a friend, while adults treat EMI as an infant